At Yakamia we believe a neat school uniform and school dress code:

 All children are required to wear a green bucket hat during 1st and 4th terms for all outdoor activities inclusive of physical education activities, recess and lunch breaks and all outdoor excursions.

 - A green school bucket hat is required

 - Green beanies are permitted for outdoor use in winter.

 - Brimless hats, caps or visors are not acceptable

 - NOTE: Caps will no longer be acceptable for all terms from Term 1, 2018 onwards

 - Children without a bucket hat will be supplied with a school hat for the duration of the sport activity or physical activity

 - Children will not be permitted to attend an outdoor excursion without a bucket hat

 - Children without a bucket hat during recess or lunch breaks will stay under a roofed section of the school

-- Children without a hat and are playing in the sun will be sent to the hall stay and play
+- Children without a hat and are playing in the sun will be sent to the verandah area to sit or play